-We keep personal information about you while you work at our school.
-We may also keep it beyond your employment at our school if this is necessary.
-Our school data retention policy sets out how long we keep information about staff.
+We keep personal information about you while you remain involved in our alumni network.
+We may also keep it beyond this if this is necessary.
+Our school data retention policy sets out how long we keep information about alumni.

-We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+We have put in place appropriate security measures to prevent your personal information being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.